Handoffs / Swarm

 | openai.github.io → | The OpenAI Agents SDK exposes `handoff()` as a first-class primitive in both the Python and TypeScript runtimes; the docs show a triage agent listing specialist agents in its `handoffs` array, with each transfer recorded as a tool call in the trace. |

-| langchain-ai.github.io → | LangGraph documents a Multi-Agent Supervisor pattern in which a supervisor node decides which worker agent runs next based on conversation state, then routes back to itself when the worker finishes — the same handoff-and-return loop expressed as graph edges. |
+| langchain-ai.github.io → | LangGraph documents a Multi-Agent Supervisor pattern in which a supervisor node decides which worker agent runs next based on conversation state, then routes back to itself when the worker finishes.
+The wiring is the same handoff-and-return loop expressed as graph edges. |

 Reader gotcha

 Cognition argues from production experience that conversation-spanning handoffs reliably break because each new agent reads the same message history but reconstructs a different latent context, then makes decisions inconsistent with the prior agent's.
-The fix is not better prompts on each specialist — it is reducing the number of handoffs, or sharing a compact written context that travels with the transfer rather than relying on the raw message log. source
+The fix is not better prompts on each specialist; it is reducing the number of handoffs, or sharing a compact written context that travels with the transfer rather than relying on the raw message log. source

 Implementation sketch